Last Updated: 2/23/2023

 - Trouble concentrating

-Tips for alleviating eyestrain and computer vision syndrome include these.
+Tips for alleviating eyestrain and computer vision syndrome include:

-- Changing lighting to avoid glare: closing window blinds or turning off lights
+- Changing lighting to avoid glare, including closing window blinds or turning off lights

 - Using an anti-glare display

-- Taking rest breaks often: 10 seconds every 10 minutes to refocus your eyes in the distance and 10 minutes “walking around time” every two hours
+- Taking frequent rest breaks - 10 seconds every 10 minutes to refocus your eyes in the distance and 10 minutes “walking around time” every two hours

 Shoulder, Back, and Neck Pain

-Luckily, most shoulder, back, and neck pain that result from working at a computer is entirely avoidable, utilize preventative positions.
+Luckily, most shoulder, back, and neck pain that results from working at a computer is entirely avoidable by utilizing the following preventative measures: